moderneinc/partition-example/README.md

-This is the readme for the whole repo.
+This is the README for the whole repo.